Eating a healthy, varied diet in pregnancy will help you get most of the vitamins and minerals you need.

 If you have dark skin or cover your skin a lot

 You may be at particular risk of not having enough vitamin D if:

 - you have dark skin (for example, if you're of African, African Caribbean or south Asian origin)

-- you don’t often expose your skin to the sun – for example, if you always cover your skin when outside or spend lots of time indoors
+- you cover your skin when outside or spend lots of time indoors

 You may need to consider taking a daily supplement of vitamin D all year.
-Talk to a midwife or doctor if this applies to you.
+Talk to a midwife or doctor for advice.

 Iron in pregnancy

-If you're short of iron, you'll probably get very tired and may suffer from anaemia.
+If you do not have enough iron, you'll probably get very tired and may suffer from anaemia.